-The prison was given an inspection in December 2015, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in the Summer of 2017, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Wormwood Scrubs, Report on an announced inspection of HMP Wormwood Scrubs (31 July–11 August 2017)